mozilla/nimbus-shared/README.md

 This is a place to define data and schemas used across Project Nimbus.

-Any data that moves between systems should have Typescript types defined here, which will be automatically converted to JSON Schema.
+Any data that moves between systems should have TypeScript types defined here, which will be automatically converted to JSON Schema.
 Any data that needs to be re-used by multiple systems should be stored here to be shared.

 ## Using the schemas

-### Javascript
+### JavaScript

 Install this package